Atkbest/Projects_1/README.md

 Designed for continuous data flow and pipeline-friendly timing Datapath & Arithmetic Blocks

-5)16-bit Booth multiplier

-6)8-bit Booth Multiplier synthesized and tested on Basys 3 FPGA Experience with synthesis, clock constraints, and hardware validation
+5)8-bit Booth Multiplier synthesized and tested on Basys 3 FPGA Experience with synthesis, clock constraints, and hardware validation

 6)Barrel shifter